algorithmiaio/algorithmia-ci-action/README.md

 ]
 ```

 `input` and `expected_output` will be expected to be the raw input/output that the algorithm you're testing should expect.
+Please ensure that your TEST_CASES.json file is fully json compatible.